Potato Stew

 Potato stew variations

 • Mix up the veggies!
-You can add mushrooms, diced parsnips or squash.
-They make lovely variations and they’re seasonal too.
+You can add mushrooms, diced parsnips, or squash.
+They make lovely variations, and they’re seasonal too.

 More delicious potato recipes

-If you make this easy potato stew or if you have any questions, let me know!
+If you make this potato stew or if you have any questions, let me know!
 Leave a comment, send me a message, or rate it.
 I would love to hear from you!

-And for more recipe updates, subscribe my newsletter and follow me on Instagram, Pinterest and Facebook.
+And for more recipe updates, subscribe to my newsletter and follow me on InstagramPinterest, and Facebook.

 Print Recipe

-5 from 3 votes
+5 from 5 votes

 Easy Potato Stew